Magneto and Titanium Man

 "Magneto and Titanium Man" is a 1975 song by Wings which appears on their fourth album Venus and Mars.
 The song was also released as the B-side of the "Venus and Mars/Rock Show" single.
+The song later featured on The 7" Singles Box in 2022.

 Lyrics

 The song is in narrative form, and includes the Marvel Comics characters Magneto, Titanium Man and the Crimson Dynamo in its story.
 When asked his opinion of the song decades after its release, Stan Lee (who co-created all three characters) said he thought it was "terrific."
+McCartney said after reading a comic book that inspired the song "It took some skill – not to mention perspective and imagination – to pull off these illustrations.
+So, I decided it would be nice to bring these two comic book characters into a song."